 So you want to improve your knowledge of Sardinia and you are not sure how to do it.
 Or you think you know the island well enough.
 Read on and test yourself with my 20 things to know before you travel to Sardinia!

 2. Get ready to gain weight.
 The overwhelming hospitality of the locals and our outrageously good food will conspire against your diet.
 Be ready, you will hardly be able to resist, both for the genuine ability to tickle your senses with food and wine and for the people’s unrelenting persuasion techniques.
-Want a sneak peek on traditional Sardinian food?
+Want a sneak peek at traditional Sardinian food?
 Here.

 3. If you are offered rotten cheese, don’t take it as an insult.
-It’s actually a local delicacy, and a rare one.
+It’s actually a local delicacy and a rare one.
 Declared illegal a while ago, while now the casu marzu, or casu fattizzu depending on the area, is permitted, it remains not very easy to find mainly because it’s not very easy to make.
 As a matter of fact, to be genuine and authentic, it must be completely natural.
-First of all, the cheese shouldn’t be too salty, and it needs to bemade with raw (unpasteurized) milk and not treated with chemicals.
+First of all, the cheese shouldn’t be too salty, and it needs to be made with raw (unpasteurized) milk and not treated with chemicals.
 This way, the milk retains all its natural enzymes which, combined with the “cheese fly” (Phiophila Casei), develop all the little flies that proliferate fast, form their little cocoon from which more flies are born and more eggs are dropped inside the cheese.
 The best way to preserve it is in a terracotta pot, closed but possibly ventilated and better if kept in a dark place.

-The best season for the worms to develop is spring up to June and July because the heat makes worms thrive.
+The best season for the worms to develop is Spring up to June and July because the heat makes worms thrive.
 Then, when temperatures start dropping, they go to sleep.
 Worms usually stay quite amassed so you can avoid them easily.
-In fact, the actual worms don’t really have any taste, they only serve to give the strong flavor to the cheese itself, so you definitely won’t need to do like many tourists who strive to look macho trying to catch the worms at all costs.
+In fact, the actual worms don’t really have any taste, they only serve to give the strong flavour to the cheese itself, so you definitely won’t need to do like many tourists who strive to look macho trying to catch the worms at all costs.
 Even though you don’t actually need to eat the cheese, this is definitely one of the things you should know before you travel to Sardinia that will definitely make you look as if you appreciate the local culture.

 I tried it not long ago after more than 30 years of staunch refusal and I still have mixed feelings.

 4. Do we speak Italian or Spanish?
 Maybe Latin.
 You will hear a different language more similar to Spanish than Italian.
 Don’t worry, you are still in Italy, it’s just the local idiom.
 Declared official minority language by the European Union and even listed in UNESCO’s Atlas of the World’s Languages in Danger, Sardinian is a proper language.
 In fact, it bears its own dialects that change depending on the village.
 From north to south, people speaking their strict dialect might not understand each other.
-I come from the center of Sardegna so probably mine being contaminated by all surrounding dialects allows me to understand everyone.
+I come from the centre of Sardegna so probably mine being contaminated by all surrounding dialects allows me to understand everyone.

 5. Are you ready to travel in time?
 Among the things to know before you travel to Sardinia is that you’ll travel in time repeatedly, ranging from modern towns to small villages where old traditions are still very much alive among adults and youngsters alike.
 Be it a reckless horse race tribute to an emperor turned into a saint, or a scary black masked legacy of a 2000-year-old ritual, every festival is the perfect excuse for the whole town to get together and catch up with what’s new, old friends we haven’t met for a while and to cherish our own traditions whenever we can.